Fight Night 2004: Reception

-Sales of Fight Night 2004 surpassed 1 million units worldwide by the end of June 2004.
-By July 2006, the PlayStation 2 version of Fight Night 2004 had sold 850,000 copies and earned $36 million in the United States.
-Next Generation ranked it as the 68th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined console sales of Fight Night games released in the 2000s reached 2.5 million units in the United States by July 2006.

 Fight Night 2004 received "favorable" reviews on both platforms according to video game review aggregator Metacritic.
-GameSpot named it the best Xbox game of April 2004.
-It received a runner-up position in GameSpots 2004 "Best Traditional Sports Game" award category across all platforms, losing to ESPN NFL 2K5.
+Four-Eyed Dragon of GamePro called it "the victor in all weight classes for this year.
+If you're into boxing, this should be the only game to pick up and play."
+In Japan, where the PlayStation 2 version was ported for release on August 5, 2004, Famitsu gave it a score of two eights, one seven, and one nine for a total of 32 out of 40.

 The Village Voice gave the PS2 version a score of eight out of ten and stated that "Taking on generic career-mode opponents can't match fighting friends."
 BBC Sport gave the game an 80% and said, "The road to the top is a long one and things become repetitive long before you get the chance to glove up against "The Greatest".
 And training - which is essential to boost your power, stamina and chin - becomes a real chore."
 Maxim also gave it eight out of ten and said, "Instead of the usual push-button pugilism, throw punches using the analog stick—the direction and speed of the stick determine the swing; the trigger controls handle bobbing, weaving, and blocking."
 Playboy gave it a score of 75% and said that the game "adds a bit of bob and weave through a control system that allows you to swivel your fighter at the hips."

+GameSpot named it the best Xbox game of April 2004 in review.
+It was also nominated for the "Best Traditional Sports Game" award at the website's Best and Worst of 2004 Awards, which went to ESPN NFL 2K5.

+Sales of the game surpassed 1 million units worldwide by the end of June 2004.
+By July 2006, the PS2 version had sold 850,000 units and earned $36 million in the U.S. NextGen ranked it as the 68th highest-selling game launched for the PlayStation 2, Xbox or GameCube between October 2000 and July 2006 in that country.
+Combined console sales of Fight Night games released in the 2000s reached 2.5 million units in the U.S. by July 2006.